 When people think of facing domestic violence charges, they typically think of physical abuse.
 Hitting, punching, kicking, and even choking are just some of the most common forms of physical domestic violence.
 Just as physical abuse is the most common type people think of when they hear the term ‘domestic violence,’ the law in Illinois also mainly considers physical abuse as domestic violence.
-However, there are times when domestic violence that involves emotional abuse can lead to criminal charges, so it is important to understand what those situations are and how a domestic violence lawyer, like a domestic violence lawyer in Oakland, CA, can help if you have been accused of certain types of emotional abuse.
+However, there are times when domestic violence that involves emotional abuse can lead to criminal charges, so it is important to understand what those situations are and how a domestic violence lawyer can help if you have been accused of certain types of emotional abuse.

 Domestic Violence Defined

 The legal definition of domestic violence is sexual abuse, physical force, confinement, restraint, purposeful and repeated sleep deprivation, and any behavior which immediately threatens a person’s physical well-being.

 These definitions do not cover emotional abuse as people tend to think of it.
 Emotional abuse typically involves yelling, belittling, preventing people from seeing family and friends, and undermining the victim’s confidence and sense of self-worth.